MyArtGallery

 About Contemporary Art Tasmania

-Contemporary Art Tasmania (CAT) is a publicly accessible, free art gallery located at 27 Tasma Street in Nipaluna/North Hobart.
-Established as a welcoming space for everyone, the gallery acknowledges the First People of Nipaluna/Hobart, the Muwinina, and recognises today's First Nations families as custodians of Lutruwita/Tasmania.
-This commitment to cultural respect and inclusion shapes the gallery's identity within Hobart's vibrant arts precinct.
+Contemporary Art Tasmania (CAT) is a free public art gallery located at 27 Tasma Street in Nipaluna/North Hobart, TAS 7000.
+The gallery acknowledges the Muwinina as the First People of Nipaluna/Hobart and recognises contemporary First Nations families as custodians of Lutruwita/Tasmania.
+This acknowledgement shapes how the gallery operates within Hobart's arts scene.

 Diverse Contemporary Practices and Artist Support

-Beyond exhibitions, CAT runs an extensive artist development program.
-Opportunities including the Exhibition Development Fund, curatorial mentorship, artist studios, and initiatives like the Constellations program provide pathways for emerging and established artists to develop their practice and reach audiences.
-The Inclusive Arts Peer Network and Guest Curators program further broaden the gallery's role as an incubator for creative community and collaborative practice.
+Behind the exhibitions, CAT runs serious artist development schemes.
+There's the Exhibition Development Fund, curatorial mentorship, artist studios, and programmes like Constellations.
+All of these give emerging and established artists the chance to develop their work and get it in front of people.
+The Inclusive Arts Peer Network and Guest Curators programme broaden what the gallery does, positioning it as a place where artists can collaborate and connect with their community.

 List your gallery